-[6.
-Once determined, the speed of maximum power shall be reported in kph as a whole number.]
+6. Once determined, the speed of maximum power shall be reported in kilometres per hour as a whole number.

 7. If the vehicle manufacturer has specified the speed of maximum power and verification is desired, run at slightly different speeds above and below the specified speed to confirm that a peak exists at the specified speed.